A network topology is related to the arrangement of nodes and links, particularly how each node is linked with the others:

 - Mesh networks.
 Networks where there are at least two nodes with two or more links between them.

 - Hub-and-spoke networks.
 Networks where peripheral nodes are connected to a central node; the hub.

 - Linear networks.
-Networks where there is only one link between each node pairs and where each nodes has a maximum of two links.
+Networks where there is only one link between each node pair and where each node has a maximum of two links.